CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

   </tr>
   <tr>
     <td>A unique constraint</td>
-    <td>The unique constraint MUST be named after the table plus a suffix of "_unq".
-If more than one unique constraint is required, add a numeric suffix of 1 through 9.</td>
+    <td>The unique constraint MUST be named after the table plus a suffix of "_unq". <br>If more than one unique constraint is required, add a numeric suffix of 1 through 9.</td>
     <td>proj_et_unq </td>
     <td>prcl_cnty_unq1</td>
     <td>prcl_cnty_unq2</td>